 There are presently no successful or functional Denil fishways in Queensland.
 An example of a poorly-designed and non-functional Denil fishway is located on the Luscombe Weir on the Albert River, which has head losses between pools, velocities and turbulences much greater than local fish communities are capable of passing through on a regular basis.

 Examples of Denil fishways in Australia are on the Tweed (Bray Park Weir) and Richmond (Jabour Weir) rivers in northern New South Wales, and on the Murray River and in southern New South Wales (e.g. Euston Weir, Wentworth Weir, Mildura Weir, Gulpa Creek, Edward River, Koondrook-Pericoota floodplain, and the Torrumbarry weir pool).

 Disclaimer: In addition to the standard disclaimer located at the bottom of the page, please note the Fishways (biopassage structures) disclaimer.

 This page should be cited as:

-Department of Environment and Science, Queensland (2021) Denil fishway – Key considerations, WetlandInfo website, accessed 13 May 2021.
+Department of Environment, Science and Innovation, Queensland (2021) Denil fishway – Key considerations, WetlandInfo website, accessed 1 February 2024.
 Available at: https://wetlandinfo.des.qld.gov.au/wetlands/management/fish-passage/technologies/fishway-options/denil/key-considerations.html